Xunnamius/git-add-then-commit/README.md

 `-f` (or: `--scope-full`) will generate a commit message using the "full" or absolute path (relative to the repository root) of the first path passed to `gac`.

+If no path arguments are passed, `--scope-full` will return the full path if there is exactly one staged file, the deepest common ancestor of all staged files if there is more than one, or fail with an ambiguity error if there is no relative common ancestor.

 The path is always lowercased.

 ##### Example